deleoneduardo/deleoneduardo.github.io/_posts/2021-5-9-Exploratory-Data-Analysis-in-R.md

 For the 6 numeric variables examined, we gathered a summary of 10 different statistics grouping by the categorical variable of state partisan composition in 2013.
 Furthermore, I used the `kable` package to visualize these summary statistics in easy-to-read tables.

+On average, private health insurance spending and clinical services are much higher than with any other political affiliation in states with Democratic Party affiliations.
+Furthermore, in the table describing U.S. income inequality, we see that there is greater income inequality in states affiliated with the Democratic Party, on average, than in states affiliated with the Republican Party.
+However, income inequality among Democratic states has greater variation than Republican states, meaning that other factors might be involved.

 # Visualizations

 ```